WapoZeusTechnology/zeus-technology/packages/ad/README.md

 In this example we're telling `ZeusAdWithRouter` only to change for routes which don't have search queries matching `refresh=skip`.

+There is an optional `debug` prop that causes the `ZeusAdWithRouter` component to output debug information.

 ### `ZeusRouteResponder`

+The `ZeusRouteResponder` component should be placed inside of your `Router` (`MemoryRouter`, `HashRouter`, `BrowserRouter`), but _not_ inside of a route.
+It is recommended that you make this the first line after you open your Router.
+This component works with `ZeusAdWithRouter` to provide route-based metadata.

-This component allows you to hook in to your route to communicate key-value pairs to Zeus.
+This component also allows you to hook in to your route to communicate key-value pairs to Zeus.
 Just like `ZeusAdWithRouter`, you can use the `shouldChangeForRoute` prop to pass a function which allows you to control whether or not this event shall fire.